Cone length and Lusternik-Schnirelmann category in rational homotopy: Construction of the dgl for .

 \begin{quote} We specify a particular case of the pattern developed in \secref{sec:examplescat}.
 As we have to determine, in particular, some properties of the automorphisms of the minimal model, we minimize the dimension of the vector space of indecomposables of this model by choosing rational spaces with few rational homology together with a large LS-category.
 Let $k\geq 3$ be a fixed integer, the case $k=3$ corresponding to Dupont's example.
 As $k$ is fixed, we simplify the notation by writing $\crL$ instead of $\crL_{k}$. \end{quote}

 Let $A$ be an algebra of finite type.
-Its linear dual, $\sharp A$, is canonically endowed with a structure of commutative coalgebra, with zero differential.
-The Quillen functor $\cL_{*}$ (\cite{Quillen}) gives a free dgl $\cL_{*}(\sharp A,0)$ on the desuspension of $\sharp A$, $(s^{-1}\sharp A)_{p}=(\sharp A)_{p+1}$.
-The differential $d$ of $\cL_{*}(\sharp A,0)$ is quadratic and defined by the pairing between $A$ and $\sharp A$, together with the law of algebra.
+Its linear dual, $\sharp A$, is canonically endowed with a structure of cocommutative coalgebra, with zero differential.
+The Quillen functor $\cL$ (\cite{Quillen} and \remref{rem:lratr}) gives a free dgl $\cL(\sharp A,0)$ on the desuspension of $\sharp A$, $(s^{-1}\sharp A)_{p}=(\sharp A)_{p+1}$.
+The differential $d$ of $\cL(\sharp A,0)$ is quadratic and defined by the pairing between $A$ and $\sharp A$, together with the law of algebra.
 More explicitely, we have (\cite[I.1.(7)]{Daniel})

 We namely consider the two algebras,

 We get

 with $ |a_{i}|=4i-1$ and $ |b_{i}|=2ki-1$.
 To simplify the notation we set $a=a_{1}$ and $b=b_{1}$.
 The differentials $d$ are perfectly defined by \eqref{equa:dquadratic}.
 In particular, we have